CliveKBinu/3D-recon-module/README.md

   - Link to  tf_1.0 folder (https://texastechuniversity-my.sharepoint.com/:u:/g/personal/clive_binu_ttu_edu/EQCmRt-ReXBMnOGHTz3WlNEB2xlV8Eu3o-dN1HRCeEgCrQ)
   - Email to clive.binu@ttu.edu for the password to access the tf_1.0 folder.
 - Import recon.py in a jupyter notebook and 3D reconstruct tomograms using one line code
-- No installation nessacry, download the files and run the code
+- No installation necessary, download the files and run the code
 - For Example code see test_3D.ipynb